apache/cloudstack-cloudmonkey/README.md

 with Apache CloudStack 4.9 and above.
 The legacy cloudmonkey written in Python can be used with Apache CloudStack 4.0-incubating and above.

-### Usage

-Work in progress: 6.0.0-alpha1 (TO BE UPDATED soon)

-For modern cloudmonkey usage, please see the [usage page](https://github.com/apache/cloudstack-cloudmonkey/wiki/Usage).

-Legacy cloudmonkey can be installed using `pip install cloudmonkey`.
-For legacy cloudmonkey, please see the [cwiki usage page](https://cwiki.apache.org/confluence/display/CLOUDSTACK/CloudStack+cloudmonkey+CLI).
+For documentation, kindly see the [wiki](https://github.com/apache/cloudstack-cloudmonkey/wiki).

 ### Development

-The following are various make targets you can run:
+For development the pre-requisites are Go 10 or latest and a unix-like environment.
+You can use the following targets for building:

     $ make help

       all             Build program binary
-      run               Builds and runs cloudmonkey
-      dist              Builds release for various targets
-      clean             Cleans build artifacts
-      lint              Run golint
-      fmt               Run gofmt on all source files check test tests  Run tests
       test-bench      Run benchmarks
       test-short      Run only short tests
       test-verbose    Run tests in verbose mode with coverage reporting test-race       Run tests with race detector
+      check tests     Run tests
       test-xml        Run tests with xUnit output
       test-coverage   Run coverage tests
+      debug           Runs a debuggable binary using dlv lint            Run golint
+      fmt             Run gofmt on all source files

 Build and run: